silverwind/default-gateway/README.md

 Returns: `result` *Object*
   - `gateway`: The IP address of the default gateway.
-  - `interface`: The name of the interface.
+  - `int`: The name of the interface.
 On Windows, this is the network adapter name.

-The `gateway` property will always be defined on success, while `interface` can be `null` if it cannot be determined.
+The `gateway` property will always be defined on success, while `int` can be `null` if it cannot be determined.
 All methods reject/throw on unexpected conditions.

 ## License